Last Updated on August 7, 2025 by Maryam Siddiqui

 Think about joining the labor market in Portugal

 For those Americans who are interested in entering the labor market in Portugal, some tips.
-Portugal has one of the lowest average salaries in Europe, €760 monthly (in 2023).
+Portugal has one of the lowest average salaries compared to other European countries, €820 monthly (in 2024).
 So you should expect to have a much different way of life here.
+Especially because you may be expected to be fluent in Portuguese language.

 As you can read in our article on average wages in Portugal, making money in Portugal isn’t that easy.
 Portugal is a place to live well, but it is not suitable for those who want to create wealth.
 Perhaps for that, you should stay in America.